woocommerce/action-scheduler-timeout-monitor/README.md

-## WooCommerce Subscriptions Action Scheduler Timeout Monitor
+## Action Scheduler Timeout Monitor

 If a scheduled action runs for more than its allocated time (`action_scheduler_failure_period`) the `ActionScheduler_QueueCleaner` will mark the action as failed and log the nondescript error `action timed out after 300 seconds`.
 Because this cleaning event occurs in another PHP instance and separate process there's no stack trace which can be included as part of this error.